TheHappyBee/simple-small-calculator/README.md

 # simple-small-calculator

 The smallest, the simplest of all calculators.
+Yet *no-a-drab* calculator

 Behold the purely html calculator that is able to fit in any of your blog space using <Iframe>.

 If you do see any errors, feel free to make a issue or instead pull a request